wearpants/twiggy/doc/reference_guide.rst

     # in twiggy_setup: turn off stupidness
     mylib.log.filter = lambda format_spec: format_spec != "blah blah {}"

-Note that using a filter this way is an optimization - in general, application code should use :data:`~twiggy.emitters` instead.
+Note that using a filter this way is an optimization - in general, application code should use :data:`emitters` instead.

 ********************
 Tips And Tricks